roomacarthur/seastainability/README.md

     - Fact checked information to provide trustworthy content.
     - Ease of navigation.
     - Fast loading pages to make the site available to everyone.
-    - Responsive design so the site can be viewd on all devices.
+    - Responsive design so the site can be viewed on all devices.

 ### Future ideas:

-- Impliment a newsletter signup widget that is stuck to the bottom of all pages.
+- Implement a newsletter signup widget that is stuck to the bottom of all pages.
-- sticky header so the navbar is accessable from all points of the page.
+- sticky header so the navbar is accessible from all points of the page.
-- Add a Blog/RSS feed to keep people uptodate on relative articles and news.
+- Add a Blog/RSS feed to keep people up to date on relative articles and news.

 ## Design:

 ### Design Brief:

 For SEASTAINABILITY the whole idea is to provide simple and easy to read information on how to become more sustainable to help protect and save our oceans.
-The overall design principle for the site is to be simple and follow a stlye that has an essence of sustainablity about it, using relative colours and typography.
-The sites demographic is so vast that the site has to appeal to everyone that views it from young to old and all beliefs.
+The overall design principle for the site is to be simple and follow a style that has an essence of sustainability about it, using relative colours and typography.
+The site's demographic is so vast that the site has to appeal to everyone that views it from young to old and all beliefs.
 The site will remain neutral but have a simplistic modern feel to it.

 ### Typography:

-Following along with the design brief I want the user to have a very friendly and eco sensible experiance for this I have picked Two fonts Both from the Google Fonts library.
+Following along with the design brief I want the user to have a very friendly and eco sensible experience for this I have picked Two fonts Both from the Google Fonts library.
 Fonts used are [Lato](https://fonts.google.com/specimen/Lato?query=lato) for headings and [Roboto](https://fonts.google.com/specimen/Roboto?query=roboto) for all written content.

 ### Colours:

-To keep the colours inline with the design brief and with the help of [Colorinspo](https://colorsinspo.com/color-palettes/search/?sterm=%232d767f) I have decided to go with the netural colours listed below.
+To keep the colours inline with the design brief and with the help of [Colorinspo](https://colorsinspo.com/color-palettes/search/?sterm=%232d767f) I have decided to go with the neutral colours listed below.

 - #1e6262 - Darkblue
 - #2d767f - primary